 John Oftebro graduated from the College of Pharmacy in ’65.
 John has experience in retail and hospital pharmacy and managing small apothecaries.
 John has been active in community and professional organizations.
 He is the past president of the Washington State Pharmacy Association and the American College of Apothecaries.
 John is the current president of Washington State Pharmacy Foundation.

-Bert Porter, Class of 1950, established this fund to provide opportunities for WSU pharmacy students to attend professional conferences and conventions in order to give WSU students a competitive edge.
+Bert Porter, class of 1950, established this fund to provide opportunities for WSU pharmacy students to attend professional conferences and conventions in order to give WSU students a competitive edge.
 Bert, who owned Porter Drugs at 5th and Thor in Spokane, Wash., believes that pharmacy students, as well as faculty, should be leaders in the pharmacy profession.
 Pharmacy students and their faculty mentors can have a direct impact on the future of the profession by getting involved in professional organizations, local pharmacy organizations and communicating with legislative professionals.